 Remove, Rinse, and Replace

 When the rubber parts in the shower valve get worn and distorted from old age, they can swell up and restrict the waterways.
 This swelling only increases as the water temperature traveling through the valve increase, and it’s not uncommon for these rubber parts to break off within the mixer valves (this often occurs in two-faucet units where the water is separated by differing lines).
 These stray components can travel into an orifice or port in the mixer and cause an obstruction in the hot water valve.
 Therefore, the part has to come off and the valve needs to be flushed out.
 If you’re handy, you could disassemble the fixture yourself and clear out the screen on the hot water side (lay a cloth over the drain to reduce the risk of losing small parts for when you have to reassemble the piece later).
+Visit our shower valve replacement guide for more on fixing the issue.

 Don’t Risk It